Bankruptcy Mortgages Explained

 Any history of bankruptcy in your financial history will appear on your credit file for a period of six years.
 During which, you can expect to be scrutinised by the vast majority of mainstream lenders when applying for lines of credit.
 The more recent the bankruptcy, the lower the likelihood of qualifying for a loan.

 If you are considering applying for a mortgage during this period, you will need to take your business to a specialist lender.
 Away from the UK High Street, there is an extensive network of flexible and accommodating specialists who welcome applicants with flawed credit histories.
 Even those with recent bankruptcies are not necessarily ruled out of contention.
+You can even use our UK mortgage calculator to work out the cost.

 You may have recently been declared bankrupt, but you may also be in an extremely strong financial position with a provable source of income.
 Likewise, you may already own one or more properties, against which you may be able to secure a loan to access the funds you need.